constellant/dpSlate/source/two_column.md

 ```

-Sometimes you will need to insert a very large block of sample code that might be too wide or extremely deep.  dpSlate manages this by automatically creating vertical and horizontal scroll bars such that the sample code is preserved without taking up too much space.
+Sometimes you will need to insert a very large block of sample code that might be too wide or extremely deep.
+DevNet Slate manages this by automatically creating vertical and horizontal scroll bars such that the sample code is preserved without taking up too much space.
 The example to the right is an extremely large python program pulled from the Internet.
 There is no wrapping of text, instead, your readers need to use horizontal scrolling to see the full code sample.
 Also, it is very long, but a maximum height of 50 cm has been set for the display area.
-If your sample code exceeds this, then dpSlate will also provide vertical scrolling such that the space is better managed.
+If your sample code exceeds this, then DevNet Slate will also provide vertical scrolling such that the space is better managed.

 ## Inserting a Sample Code into a Particular Tab

 You denote a code samples by using three left-single-quote marks followed by the name of the language.
 The name of the language is used to place the code sample into the proper tab.
 Each code samples will appear in the dark area to the right of the main text.
 Code samples need to appear right under the Level 1 or Level 2 headers in your markdown file to allow them to be anchored properly.

-The "language tabs" are the tabs that appear in the upper right of dpSlate Documents.
+The "language tabs" are the tabs that appear in the upper right of DevNet Slate Documents.
 Users browsing the docs use them to select their programming language of choice.

 In the sample GFM code to the right, the Ruby code will appear in the Ruby tab, while the Python code will appear in the Python tab.
-Because the dpSlate engine understands the syntax of most computer programming languages, the sample code will have its language syntax highlighted automatically in a way that would make sense to the developer.
+Because the DevNet Slate engine understands the syntax of most computer programming languages, the sample code will have its language syntax highlighted automatically in a way that would make sense to the developer.

-But just because a language is used as sample code within a dpSlate document it does not mean that the tab will appear.
+But just because a language is used as sample code within a DevNet Slate document it does not mean that the tab will appear.
 You tell the system which Language tabs you want to display by editing the `language-tabs` list at the top of your GFM source document.

 <aside class="success"> Sometimes it is useful to share code between multiple tabs, you can do this by placing tagging the sample code using a language that is not used as a tab name.
 For example if you tag sample code as `all` and `all` is not listed in the `language-tabs` then that sample code will appear in all of the tabs.</aside>